sachincharaniya13/sachincharaniya/README.md

 # 👋 Hello!
 I'm [Sachin Charaniya](https://github.com/SachinCharaniya/SachinCharaniya)

-A passionate Data Science with Generative AI at PWSkills, committed to pushing the boundaries of data science.
+A passionate AI Developer at Logistics Infotech Pvt Ltd, committed to pushing the boundaries of data science.
 My journey in the tech world began with a strong foundation in data science during my Master of Computer Applications (MCA) at [L. D. College of Engineering](https://ldce.ac.in/).
 Today, I specialize in developing innovative AI applications that are shaping the future of technology.

 ## Connect with me: